Reflections on Life & Education

 to feel the pain of dishonesty,

-to strive to remain on the true but difficult path (the proverbial razor’s edge),
+to strive to remain on the true but difficult path,

 to listen to the music of our soul, and